iamalinguist/iamalinguist.github.io/_pages/about_syntax.md

-1–5 are `foundational` topics, while 6-10 are `intermediate` concepts.
+About Syntax: 1–5 are `foundational` topics, while 6-10 are `intermediate` concepts.
 For in-depth exploration, the `advanced` topics are 11-15.

 1. Basic Sentence Structure (Subject, Predicate, Object)
 2. Word Categories (Parts of Speech)